arsf/lag/lastools-patched/bin/las2las_README.txt

 clips all points of compressed in.laz whose scan angle is above 15 or below -15 and stores surviving points compressed to out.laz.

->> las2las -i in.las -o out.las -clip_intensity_below 1000 -remove_extra_header
+>> las2las -i in.las -o out.las -clip_intensity_below 1000 -remove_extra

-clips all points of in.las whose intensity is below 1000 and stores surviving points to out.las. in addition all variable headers and any additional user headers are stripped from the file.
+clips all points of in.las whose intensity is below 1000 and stores surviving points to out.las. in addition any additional user data after the LAS header or after the VLR block are stripped from the file.

 >> las2las -i in.laz -o out.laz -last_only